 Ashland New Plays Festival has remained a small but vital force in the community for over a quarter century.
 This success is a reflection of the many people who recognize the value of theater in their lives and believe in the need for a continuous search for new works.
 ANPF has given scores of playwrights from far and wide the forum to have their fledgling works read before a supportive, knowledgeable, and insightful audience.

 For our flagship festival in October, the winning playwrights are in residence for an entire week.
 During this fertile time, they talk with other playwrights, receive counsel from our host playwright, and have ample opportunities to discuss their plays in informal social settings.
 Testimonials from past winners attest to the value of our festival—its supportive atmosphere, instant feedback, and emphasis on the words.
 Additional evidence of the value of the experience is that many winning playwrights continue to submit work to us.
 Dori Appel, Robert Barnett, Bob Clyman, Leonard Gross, Robert Koon, Richard Manley, James McLindon, Jamie Pachino, and Carla Seaquist are among those whose scripts have won more than once.
 In 2016, we added Beth Kander to this list for winning at ANPF 2016 with Hazardous Materials and for The Bottle Tree at ANPF 2015.
 The success stories of plays emerging from our relatively small festival are too numerous to list here, so we have a Where Are They Now? page that keeps up with past winning plays and playwrights’ awards and world premieres.

 ANPF has made its mark both locally and nationally, and from the very beginning three key elements have been necessary for a successful festival: the selection of exciting new plays by exceptional playwrights, world-class directors and actors who bring life to the pages, and the many people behind the scenes who do their parts to make ANPF one of the premier new play festivals in the country.

-As we celebrate our twenty-seventh year, we like to think that the work of the next generation of great American playwrights might begin with a reading at ANPF.
+As we celebrate our twenty-eighth year, we like to think that the work of the next generation of great American playwrights might begin with a reading at ANPF.